DataDog/hiring-engineers/answers.md

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/TimeSeries.png)

-The monitor is also installed now with a threshold of .9
+The monitor is also installed now with a threshold of .9.

+**Alerting on data**

+Where its deviation or a jumped number, switches can be pushed.
+Alerts can fire, any chain of events can be strung together.

+Threshold Alerts
+Change Alerts
+Anomoly
+Outlier

 https://app.datadoghq.com/monitors#2600683?group=all&live=4h